Simon-Za/RecorderOperator/README.md

 2. install and start the WebSocket-Server in chapter [Installation WebSocket-Server](WSS)
 3. install and start operator client in chapter [Installation of Operator UI](operator)
 4. install and start recorder in chapter [Installation of Recorder](recorder)
+5. install and start calibrator in chapter [Installation of Calibrator](calibrator)

 ## [Installation WebSocket-Server](WSS)
 1. navigate to the folder of the server ```.\Socket``` via the console ```cd .\Socket\```